TomBosmans/TomBosmans.github.io/posts/2025-10-21-dependency-injection.md

 const invitationService = container.resolve("invitationService")
 ```

-This is pseudo-code, but it illustrates the concept: you register all your dependencies in the container, and it handles the wiring for you.
-Now, when you resolve something (like invitationService), the container automatically injects the right dependencies.
+This is pseudo-code, but it illustrates the concept: you register all your dependencies in the container, and it automatically wires them together.
+When you resolve something (like invitationService), the container injects all required dependencies for you, even if those dependencies have their own dependencies.

 Frameworks like [Nestjs](https://docs.nestjs.com/fundamentals/custom-providers) come with a DI container built-in.
 Alternatively, you can use standalone libraries like [inversify](https://inversify.io/) or my personal favorite [Awilix](https://github.com/jeffijoe/awilix) as it doesn't need decorators.

-## The benefits
+## Conclusion

 DI might seem like extra effort at first, but it gives you flexible, testable, and decoupled code — and thanks to containers, that "extra effort" is almost nothing.